 We also prepare and submit any documentation required by WorkSafe BC.

-Contractors who work for our clients need WorkSafe.
+To Contractors who work for our clients should have WorkSafe and adequate insurance.

 We act as your representative in all Site Management responsibilities, such as...

 - we work with the contractors on site, monitor what they’re doing, set expectations, and confirm the work was done properly.

 - If there are issues, we act as the voice of the Strata council.

 We act as your registered office for all: